 Thus, the city still preserves a wealth of historical buildings.
 Many of these date from the so‐called art nouveau period (built roughly between 1890 and 1910).
 At this time, Görlitz was an important industrial hub and the economy was booming.

 For filmmakers though, this specific situation is a true blessing!
 In recent years, countless national and international film productions have made use of the town's unique architecture, which is particularly suitable to recreate past eras for period films.
-Thus, Görlitz has earned the nickname of “Görliwood”.
+Thus, Görlitz has earned the nickname “Görliwood”.

 Furthermore, in 2017, Görlitz was even named European Film Location of the decade after the city had won a Europe‐wide online voting contest organised by the European Film Commission.